ccoupe/mqtt-alarm/README.md

 ## Hubitat MQTT Alarm
-MQTT Alarm is "device" on Linux and/or OSX that plays a TTS mp3 from Hubitat.
-It provides these capabilities: notification, speak.

-It makes the computer attached speakers available for Hubitat to use for notifications and speaking.
+### What is it?
+It's a Text to Speech device (TTS) so Hubitat can send text notifications and it's spoken thru the audio speakers attached to a Linux or OSX system.

+It can also be a Chime and a Siren because it can play mp3 files.
+Or all three.

+It is not an easy install because I want it to start when the machine boots up so it's a system wide thing and not a user thing.
+System things are never easy.

 It is not a media player in Hubitat or HomeAssistant terminolgy.

 Note that the 'sound' is mixed into what ever is playing.
 This is not ideal but pausing all the media players that the user might be running is a formidable task (if it could be done - it would be 'muy pesky').

+It requires an MQTT broker on the network.
+This can be the same Linux box that the speakers are attached to or a separate machine.
+I happen to have a raspberry pi4 just to run the Mosquitto MQTT broker and drive my printer and a bunch of other fun things.
+If you think about it a siren or chime runs 24x7 so the linux or mac should too and the MQTT broker should as well.
+It should have a UPS too.
+Right?

-It requires an MQTT server on the network, a hubitat driver MQTT-Alarm,  and one of the linux or osx 'devices' provided here.
-The 'device' listens for an mqtt message (the url of an mp3 on the Hubitat hub) and plays it on the computers speakers.
+The 'device' listens for an
+mqtt message (the url of an mp3 on the Hubitat hub, for example) and plays it on the computers speakers.
+When you or an automation on Hubitat send a command to the mqtt broker then the broker notifies the 'device' it has work to do.
 Simple, if it weren't for those pesky details.

+MQTT may seem confusing.
+Once you see it you'll see it's not that confusing.
+Using my system 'bronco' as an example.
+It's Linux machine in my office, running 24x7 with speakers attached.
+Mqtt needs a parent device.
+Mine is 'bronco_play'.
+Since we attempt to be Homie v3 compatible, it's really 'homie/bronco_play' but we don't need to deal with that detail.
+In fact, there are 4 devices.

+1. `homie/bronco_play/siren`
+2. `homie/bronco_play/chimes`
+3. `homie/bronco_play/strobe`
+4. `homie/bronco_play/player`

+Strobe is not used.
+It's there but hubitat can't send to it but if it did, nothing happens.
+Player is the tts device.
+ALL you need to specify is your choice for 'bronco_play' The drivers supply the prefixes and suffices needed.
+Please, No spaces in your name or punctuation beyond hyphen and underscore.

 From the linux or osx perspective the 'device' is a background program, a daemon that loads at system startup time.
 This not the same as User login time, so the